asadziach/gallery-builder-tools/README.md

 Automatically generates thumbnails for photos and videos Supports various image and video formats (jpg, png, gif, mp4, webm, etc.)
-Responsive layout that adapts to different screen sizes Customizable appearance with CSS variables
+Responsive layout that adapts to different screen sizes It will support customizable appearance with CSS variables in future.
 ## Installation
 To use this project, you need to have python 3.12.1 or newer installed.